 Input or Output port?

 Capture Cards vary in many ways.
-Some Capture Card can only be used for recording purposes.
+Some Capture Cards can only be used for recording purposes.
 Such cards offer only input ports and they cannot be used for output purposes.
 Likewise, there are cards that can only output and cannot input video signals.
 In the world of Virtual Production, the most frequently chosen cards are equipped with I/O ports, in other words with ports that can operate both as input OR output ports.
 Please note that no Capture Card port can act as an input AND output port at the same time.

 The Capture Card ports also vary based on the maximum data speed they are capable of processing.
 This determines the maximum video resolution and frame rate the ports can handle.